 “For fans, the proliferation of mobile means more engagement with the event and the event’s participants.
 Through apps, advertisements, and other content, mobile extends the interaction between the event and the fan, even after the event is over,” Float’s managing director Chad Udell told Mobile Marketer.

 For more stats, facts, and a short history of the mobile phone take a look at our latest infographic focusing on the Olympics.

 Tappestry Update Packed with New Features

-Just in time for the Olympics, we’ve updated Tappestry with several major new features that you’ve asked for.
+Just in time for the Olympics, we’ve updated Tappestry with several significant new features that you’ve asked for.

-In this update, Tappestry v1.1 allows you to really drill down into what you’ve learned.
-You’re able to filter your Tappestry by time, week, month or year, and you can also filter by category or topic.
+In this update, Tappestry v1.1 allows you to drill down into what you’ve learned.
+You’re able to filter your Tappestry by time, week, month, or year, and you can also filter by category or topic.

 Push notifications have been added for this latest version, letting you know who has rated or commented on your thread, as well as when others request to become your connection.